adrianariton/operating-systems-projects/README.md

 5. Web Server for file retrieval using HTTP requests
 6. Lambda Server that executes function in dynamic libraries on request

+## Running 1-4

+Check out the readme in each of the folders.
+Hint: Use make check to test if everything works fine!

 ## Running Web Server

 - Go to 5_web-server-async